HabanaAI/Model-References/PyTorch/nlp/finetuning/huggingface/bert/transformers/examples/pytorch/bert-l-inference/README.md

-# BERT-L Inference for Pytorch
+# BERT-L Inference for PyTorch

 This directory provides scripts to run inference on a BERT-Large model.
 These scripts are tested and maintained by Habana.